isene/astropanel/README.md

 see the forecast for different locations and not overwrite your preferred location data).
 Use 'W' to write new limit values to the config file.

+In Termux for Android or environments where images can't be shown in a terminal, set this in the config file (.ap.conf): `@noimage = true`

 ## Screencast
 Click on this screenshot to see a screencast that will give you a sense of how this application works: